Kidnapping of children by Nazi Germany: Selection

 The failures that could result in a child, otherwise fitting all racial criteria, into the second group included such traits as "round-headed" referring to the skull shape.
 Children could be declared the third group for tuberculosis, "degenerate" skull shape, or for "Gypsy characteristics".
 A girl who was later identified by a small birthmark would have been rejected had the birthmark been much larger.

 These racial exams determined the fate of children: whether they would be killed, or sent to concentration camps, or experience other consequences.
 For example, after forcibly taking a child away from his or her parents, "medical exams" could be performed in secret and in disguise.

-Many Nazis were astounded at the number of Polish children found to exhibit "Nordic" traits, but assumed that all such children were genuinely German children, who had been Polonized; Hans Frank summoned up such views when he declared, "When we see a blue-eyed child we are surprised that he is speaking Polish."
+Many Nazis were astounded at the number of Polish children found to exhibit "Nordic" traits, but assumed that all such children were genuinely German children, who had been Polonized; Hans Frank summoned up such views when he declared, "When we see a blue-eyed child we are surprised that she is speaking Polish."
 Among those children thought to be genuinely German were children whose parents had been executed for resisting Germanization.